Our Team

 As a personal project, she runs a YouTube channel where she shares theatre educational content for Spanish speakers.

-Her artistic practices include drama, clown & physical comedy, puppetry, makeup artistry, and watercolor, but she is always willing to experiment and find something new to try.
+Her artistic practices include drama, clown & physical comedy, puppetry, makeup artistry, and watercolour, but she is always willing to experiment and find something new to try.

 She is very excited to be part of the team of the Welcome to the Neighbourhood program.